theypsilon/arraygen/README.md

 #### The attribute `gen_array`

-For generating an `Arraygen` method you have to use the attribute `gen_array` on top of the struct, indicating the method name.
+For generating an `Arraygen` method you have to use the attribute `gen_array` on top of the struct, indicating the method name and the return type.

 ```rust
 #[derive(Arraygen)]